Save This Recipe

 Want Even More Freshness?
 Try These Quick Tips

-• Vacuum Often – Dust and pet hair hold onto odors.
-A quick once-over every few days makes a big difference.
+Vacuum Often – You’d be surprised at what the carpet and rugs hold onto.
+Pet hair, crumbs, old smells… a quick once-over every few days makes a world of difference.

-• Sprinkle Baking Soda in Trash Bins – I keep a little container under the sink just for this.
+Sprinkle Baking Soda in Trash Bins – I keep a little shaker under the kitchen sink, and a quick dusting keeps funky bin smells at bay.
+So simple!

 Final Thoughts: A Signature Scent Worth Sharing

-So the next time someone walks into your home and pauses to say, “Wow, it smells amazing in here!”—you’ll just smile and say, “Oh, it’s nothing.”
+The next time somebody pops in and says, “Wow, it smells incredible in here!”—you can give that little smile and say, “Oh, it’s nothing.”